habitat-sh/on-prem-builder/docs-chef-io/content/artifactory.md

-# "Builder on-prem + Artifactory
++++
+title = "Chef Habitat Builder on-prem and Artifactory"

+[menu]
+  [menu.habitat]
+    title = "Artifactory"
+    identifier = "habitat/builder/on-prem/overview"
+    parent = "habitat/builder/on-prem"
+    weight = 20
++++

-If you are interested in using an existing instance of Artifactory as your object store instead of Minio, we are providing this capability as an early preview/alpha for testing.
+If you are interested in using an existing instance of Artifactory as your object store instead of MinIO, we are providing this capability as an early preview/alpha for testing.

-To set this up, you will need to have the following:
+Before you begin, you will need to have the following:

-* Know the URL to the Artifactory instance
+- the URL to the Artifactory instance
-* Know (or generate) an API key to authenticate to the instance
+- an API key to authenticate to the instance
-* Create a repo for the Habitat artifacts
+- a repo for the Habitat artifacts

 Once you have the above, modify the your `bldr.env` based on the same config in `bldr.env.sample` in order to enable Artifactory.